-If you store important or expensive items in a home safe, you'll likely be familiar with Honeywell's models.
-A popular option is the Honeywell model 5101.
+If you store important or expensive items in a home safe, you'll likely be familiar with Honeywell safe models.
+The Honeywell model 5101 is a popular option.
 Honeywell safes operate electronically and open with a preprogrammed combination.
 However, there are instances in which accessing your Honeywell safe can be trickier.
 If you forget your passcode or the Honeywell safe's batteries are dead, there are emergency systems in place to help you access your items.

 If you ever forget your Honeywell safe combination, you can refer back to your operating manual.
 However, if you can't find it, the Honeywell website offers a lost combination service via phone or email.
 You'll need all the relevant information regarding your Honeywell combination safe, including proof of ownership, order information and information on the safe's model and serial number.
 This service also costs $12.

 Using the Honeywell Safe Key

 Another way to access your safe if you've forgotten your passcode is by using a Honeywell safe key.
 To do this, you must engage the emergency override function of your safe.
 First, push down on the safe's battery cover in order to open it.
 Then, remove the batteries.
 The emergency override keyhole will be located under the batteries.
 Insert your Honeywell safe key into the lock and turn it clockwise as you turn the handle of the safe's door.

 Once you've accessed your safe, turn the emergency key counterclockwise, remove it from the keyhole and close the door of your safe.
 You can then reinstall the batteries and replace the battery cover.

 If you can't find your emergency key, the Honeywell website offers a service that can deliver a new key.
 To get new Honeywell safe keys, you'll need proof of ownership, order information, information on the safe's model and serial number and costs $12.